-Finding a psychologist: If you are looking for a clinical therapist, you will note that there are plenty of Halifax Psychologists to choose from.
-It is therefore reasonable for potential therapy clients to do a bit of research to ensure that they find a clinician who will be a good match for them.
-Potential clients are more than welcome to contact me to briefly discuss their situation prior to committing to making a therapy appointment.
+Finding a psychologist: If you are looking for a psychologist in Halifax, there are plenty to choose from.
+Do a bit of research to ensure that you find the right match.
+Potential clients are welcome to contact me, to briefly discuss their situation prior to making a therapy appointment.

 Our YouTube channel is also worth checking out.
 While I don’t necessarily like watching myself on video (we’re all a little self-critical aren’t we?), it is a great format to get a sense of how a psychologist works by seeing hearing them talk.
-So far, the videos have gotten amazing feedback, and my video on Attachment Theory and Emotion Regulation has 2500+ views!
-Be sure to check out those other videos on Defining Psychotherapy, Psychological Roadblocks in Therapy, and Defense Mechanisms in Therapy.
+So far, the videos have gotten amazing feedback, and my video on Attachment Theory and Emotion Regulation has 50,000+ views!
+Be sure to check out those other videos, including Existential Therapy, Understanding Suicide, Psychological Roadblocks in Therapy, and Defense Mechanisms in Therapy.